-The online Master of Social Work at Saint Mary's University of Minnesota prepares you to deepen your commitment to social justice issues through clinical practice.
+The CSWE accredited, online Master of Social Work at Saint Mary's University of Minnesota prepares you to deepen your commitment to social justice issues through clinical practice.
 As a graduate, you'll gain autonomy in your partnerships with clients, working directly with individuals, couples, families, and communities to diagnose mental health conditions, treat issues, and encourage a positive response to personal and societal challenges.
 The program is available to students with or without academic and career experience in social work.

-- Coursework is 100% Online.
+- Coursework Is 100% Online.
 You can work full time and earn your degree when and where it's best for you.

 - Fieldwork in Your Geographic Location.
 The required field experience can be completed at an agency near you.